Ny Carlsberg Glyptotek in the heart of Copenhagen displays ancient and modern art in truly unique surroundings.

 The Department of Antiquities houses excellent collections of Egyptian, Greek, Etruscan and Roman art, providing a delightful stroll through 3500 years of art and history.

 The Modern Department focuses on Danish painting and sculpture of the 19th and 20th centuries, as well as French art of the same period.
-Enjoy paintings from Denmark's Golden Age, and experience French Impressionism as well as more than 40 works by Gauguin.
+Enjoy paintings from Denmark's Golden Age, and experience French Impressionism as well as more than 40 works by Gauguin (out on loan until spring 2020).
 It is also possible to see the complete series of Degas' bronzes and 35 sculptures by Rodin.

 Beautiful winter garden